mattermost/mattermost-operator/README.md

 The Mattermost server source code is available at https://github.com/mattermost/mattermost-server.

-## 1 Install
+## Install

-See the install instructions at https://docs.mattermost.com/install/install-kubernetes.html.
+See the installation instructions at https://docs.mattermost.com/install/install-kubernetes.html.

-## 2 Migrate to Mattermost Custom Resource
+## Migrate to Mattermost Custom Resource

 In version `v2.0.0` of the Mattermost Operator, several breaking changes will be introduced.
 Some of the more significant ones are:
 - The name of the Custom Resource changed from `ClusterInstallation` to `Mattermost`.